romildo/straightline-ocaml/README.md

 $ git remote -v
 ```

-Similar steps will also be followed when starting other github based projects on the course.
+Similar steps can also be followed when starting other github based projects on the course.

 The above commands were presented to you using the command line.
 There are other ways to accomplish them, though.
 For instance they may be integrated in development environments like [IntelliJ IDEA](https://www.jetbrains.com/idea), [Eclipse](https://www.eclipse.org), [Atom](https://atom.io/) and [Visual Studio SCode](https://code.visualstudio.com/).